Nandanak1/Car-Sales-Dashboard/README.md

   <b>🚗 Car Sales Dashboard | Tableau Project</b><br><br>

   Created an interactive Car Sales Dashboard using Tableau to understand overall sales perfomance.
-I analyzed data by Region, Brand and Body Style to identify what types of cars were performing best in different markets.<br><br>
+I analyzed data by region, brand and body style to identify what types of cars were performing best in different markets.<br><br>

   <b>💡 Key Outcomes from the Dashboard:</b><br><br>